University campus near Las Vegas, Nevada

 Notable Cyber Incidents in the Las Vegas Area

-Cyber threats are not abstract risks for Las Vegas — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Las Vegas-Henderson-Paradise:
+Cyber threats aren't abstract risks for Las Vegas, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Las Vegas-Henderson-Paradise:

 Cybersecurity Programs Accessible from Nearby Communities

 If you live in a community near Las Vegas, you can access the same cybersecurity programs without relocating.
 The greater Las Vegas area is well-connected, and many students commute from surrounding cities to attend programs locally.
-Here is how Las Vegas's cybersecurity schools are accessible from nearby areas:
+Here's how Las Vegas's cybersecurity schools are accessible from nearby areas:

 - Henderson → College of Southern Nevada (14 mi), University of Nevada-Las Vegas (8 mi)